mctweb/torphins-playgroup/content/pages/homepage.md

 metaimage: /static/uploads/torphins-playgroup-outdoor-play.png
 section:
   - type: header
-    body: |-
+    body: >-
       ![Torphins Playgroup Pre-school](/static/uploads/torphins-playgroup.svg)

-      A fun, warm, inclusive preschool playgroup setting in **Aberdeenshire**
+      A fun, safe, warm, inclusive preschool playgroup setting in **Aberdeenshire**
     image: /static/uploads/header.png
   - type: general-section
     buttons:
       - text: About Us
         page: About
         id: Fees & Funding
-        uid: Fees & Funding
+        uid: ""
     image: /static/uploads/torphins-playgroup-outdoor-play.png
     title: A Bit **About Us**
     body: Welcome to Torphins Playgroup Preschool, where your children learn through play in a creative way.
-Torphins Playgroup Preschool provides a unique early years learning environment in Aberdeenshire for children from the age of 2 until they attend primary school.
+Torphins Playgroup Preschool provides a safe, unique early years learning environment in Aberdeenshire for children from the age of two until they attend primary school.
 We are a registered Scottish Charity, run by a committee of parent and community volunteers.
   - type: general-section
     body: "With a huge outdoor space, emphasis on child-led learning through play, and supporting the children to develop at their own pace, Torphins